spinningideas/client-store/README.md

 // Initialize.
 If the storage doesn't exist, it is created const moviesStore = clientStore("movies", localStorage);

-// Or Check if the storage exists and if not create the table then setup data.
-Useful for initial storage setup if (moviesStore.storageHasBeenCreated() === false) {
+// Or Check if the table exists and if not create the table then setup data.
+Useful for initial storage setup if (moviesStore.tableExists("movies") === false) {
   // create the "movies" table
   moviesStore.createTable("movies", [
     "episodeId",